 Your questions answered

-In your case, if the fridge cost 50 bucks, that’s a reasonable clue it didn't have much life left in it.
-But if you paid, say, $500, you can expect it to last a lot longer.
+If the fridge cost $50, that’s a reasonable clue it didn't have much life left in it.
+However, if you paid $800, you can expect it to last a lot longer.

 What happens if a dealer says something which just isn’t true?

 The Fair Trading Act applies to all retailers, including second-hand dealers, and they can't mislead consumers about what they’re selling.

 If you get stung and can’t sort it out with the trader, you can take the case to the Disputes Tribunal.
 You can also make a complaint to the Commerce Commission, which enforces the act.